Teaching During Turbulent Times

 7. Recognize that students are diverse in their identities, opinions, and experiences.

 Do not assume that all students are affected the same way or that there is widespread agreement.
 Students’ experiences of any given event can be shaped by their identities, backgrounds, beliefs, attitudes, skills, and experiences; and as such, what is traumatic for one individual may not be experienced similarly by another.
-When inviting and valuing diverse perspectives, it is important that no student feels pressured to speak for an entire group (Carnegie Mellon’s Eberly Center Teaching Excellence & Educational Innovation).
-It is also critical for instructors to consider how their own biases, assumptions, beliefs, attitudes, and positionality may influence interactions with students (Imad, 2022).
-Instructors can prepare themselves to respond to microaggressions using the ACTION framework, which includes asking clarifying questions with curiosity to maintain a supportive classroom climate (Souza, 2018).
+When inviting and valuing diverse perspectives, it is important that no student feels pressured to speak for an entire group (Hubain et al., 2016; Park & Bahia, 2022).

 8. Facilitate productive conversations.

 There are several strategies that may help students express themselves in productive alignment with course learning objectives.
-For example, asking students to spend a few minutes writing out their thoughts associated with a sensitive issue or traumatic event.
+For example, asking students to spend a few minutes writing out their thoughts associated with a sensitive issue or traumatic event prior to the conversation.
 Depending on the context, it may be helpful to depersonalize the issue by asking “Why are some people upset or angry about this?” rather than “Why are you upset or angry?”
 However, there are also good reasons in terms of perspective-sharing and building empathy to invite the personal lived perspectives of individual students.

 There may be moments when there are exchanges, dialogue, or questions that an instructor does not anticipate or cannot predict which cause distress or discomfort in the classroom.
 Instructors may “freeze” or “flee” in such moments and attempt to move on quickly without addressing the issue, or “fight” by immediately responding to students in ways that negate their comments or shut down further discussion.
 Such silence or silencing can be hurtful to students and diminish their sense of trust and community.
-It is important for instructors to feel comfortable and confident by taking time to reflect on an issue before addressing it in an activated/triggered/ dysregulated state.
-The following possible responses have been adapted from guidance issued by the University of Maryland’s Teaching and Learning Transformation Center:
+It is important for instructors to feel comfortable and confident by taking time to reflect on an issue before addressing it in an activated/triggered/dysregulated state.
+This could be an ideal moment to revisit community norms or discussion guidelines.

 10. Empower students.